 From technology and exports, to apprenticeships and investment, the UK’s Aerospace, Defence, Security and Space sectors are vital to the UK’s growth.

-The UK Aerospace sector is the largest Europe and the second globally to the USA, generating well-paid jobs, high-tech exports and sustainable growth across the country.
+The UK Aerospace sector is the largest in Europe and the second globally to the USA, generating well-paid jobs, high-tech exports and sustainable growth across the country.
 The UK has a long standing aerospace heritage – from inventing the turbojet, to helping to design, develop and manufacture the world’s first supersonic commercial airliner.
 With £31.8bn in revenue and around 120,000 direct employees, the UK has continued to be at the very heart of cutting edge aerospace design and innovation.

 In 2017, the UK continues to build on its impressive heritage, with strengths in a wide range of areas such as the design and manufacture of large aircraft wings; aircraft engines; helicopters and advanced systems including landing gear, fuel, mechanical, avionics and electrical power.
 In addition, UK aerospace businesses are growing in new areas of technology, such as enhanced connectivity for passengers and additive layer manufacturing.